 What to look for?

 It’s all about production and revenue growth.
-The majority of marijuana companies are not profitable, as such relying on traditional valuation metrics doesn’t make sense.
+The majority of marijuana companies still aren’t profitable, as such relying on traditional valuation metrics doesn’t make sense.
 Investors should pay close attention to these factors:

 - Sales growth – Is the company meeting sales estimates?
 Or are they consistently coming up short?
-The majority of cannabis stocks are trading at crazy P/S valuations.
-As such, it is essential it can grow in line with expectations
+Even after the big sell-off, most of these stocks still trade at high price-to-sales ratios.
+As such, it is essential if the company can grow in line with expectations

 - Production growth – Is the company achieving its expected production growth?
 Does it have a sustainable and realistic growth plan?
 How has it raised capital to expand operations?

 - Partnerships – Does the company have any beverage or other types of partnerships?
 How many recreational marijuana agreements has it signed?

 - Margins – Is it a low-cost producer?
 Is the average sale price per gram stable, declining or growing?

 - Profitability – I know, we mentioned that profitability is not essential.
 However, if the company is profitable, it is a huge bonus and an encouraging sign.